 Planning for the Future

-In order to keep up with the housing demand and preserve the farms and forest that surround Portland, urban infill has been utilized to optimize the use of already developed areas.
-Infill is an urban planning term, defined as the use of land within a built-up area for further construction.
-More specifically, abandoned lots and underutilized spaces are converted into homes to serve the rising demand, without taking over more land.
+To keep up with the housing demand and preserve the farms and forest that surround Portland, urban infill has been utilized to optimize the use of already developed areas.
+Infill is a term defined as the use of land within a built-up area for further construction.
+Furthermore, abandoned lots and underutilized spaces are converted into homes to serve the rising demand without taking over more land.

 Portland has a reputation for urban sustainability.
-In 1991, zoning changes were approved by the city to redevelop existing urban land into housing.
-This led to developers purchasing lots, subdividing them into much smaller lots, and building contextually inappropriate tract housing on those slivers of land.
-(Tract housing is a type of development in which nearly identical houses are built on a tract of subdivided land.)
-The intention was good — building more houses in the space that existed — but the result was visually unappealing to many neighborhood residents.
+In 1991 zoning changes were approved by the city to redevelop existing urban land.
+This led to developers subdividing lots and building tract housing.
+The intention was good.
+However the result was visually unappealing to residents.

-Portland density currently hovers around 4,375 people per square mile, but thanks to thoughtful, sustainable planning, Portland has been able to maintain its European vibe with friendly, accessible streets and efficient public transportation.
+Portland density currently hovers around 4375 people per square mile.
+However, thanks to thoughtful sustainable planning, Portland has maintained its European vibe, friendly streets and efficient public transportation.